-A parent/guardian must request an excused absence from the front office describing one of the reasons listed below.
+In order for an absence to be excused, proper documentation must be submitted to the front office/medical assistant.
 The Dean of Students & Culture shall in his/her sole discretion determine whether there is a sufficient basis to excuse the absence.
 Whenever possible, notification of a student's absence should be given prior to missing school.
 However, when the circumstances dictate, the information concerning a student's absence should be provided as soon after the missed school days as possible.
 Failure to advise the school's attendance clerk in writing or by a telephone within two days of a student's absence will result in an "unexcused absence."
 Parents are advised that administration considers more than two illnesses per quarter without a doctor's note to be excessive.
 Please secure a doctor's note when illnesses exceed two per quarter.
 The Dean of Students & Culture or designee will consider granting an excused absence for the following reasons: